How to grow auriculas

 A soil-less seed sowing compost can be used but a loam-based John Innes type seed compost is more common, and essential for the winter sowing.
 In both cases coarse sand or grit can be added to improve drainage.

 The young seedlings must be kept cool.
 Provided that they have been sown thinly they can be allowed to grow to a reasonable size before they are pricked out into seed trays.
 There is no point in battling with tiny seedlings which, as they-have no stem, are difficult to handle.
 A multipurpose compost or an auricula compost with extra sand can be used at this stage.
 Late summer/autumn sown seedlings are generally not potted until the spring.
 Winter and spring sown plants can be established in their pots by autumn.
-A three inch (7cm) pot is quite large enough for a young plant, beware of over potting.
+A 7cm pot is quite large enough for a young plant – beware of over potting.

-It is wise to repot annually.
+It's wise to re-pot annually.
 Some growers merely shake off some of the loose compost, remove offsets and repot.
 Others shake off all the compost then split the plants before potting.
-Whichever approach you take dead and rotting roots should be removed and pests like vive weevil looked for and removed.
-Never repot in hot weather.
+Whichever approach you take, any dead and rotting roots should be removed and pests like vine weevil removed.
+Never re-pot in hot weather.

 The best auriculas are still grown in clay pots.
 Their ability to dry out faster than plastic makes it easier to avoid over watering, particularly in the winter, but they do need more frequent watering in warm weather.

-Auriculas, of all types, are perfectly hardy.
-They are only grown under glass to prevent the rain washing meal off the leaves or spoiling the appearance of the flowers.
+Auriculas of all types are perfectly hardy.
+They're only grown under glass to prevent the rain washing the meal off the leaves or spoiling the appearance of the flowers.
 The border types grow very well in the same conditions as polyanthus.
 A well-drained, but not dry soil suits them.
 Ideally they should have some shade from direct midday sunshine particularly during the summer.

 They make no fresh growth in winter so require very little water.
-If the pots are sunk, up to their rims, in sand they do not generally require watering between November and February.
-In these conditions a frameful of our plants survived -188C without any losses.
-If your plants look quite appalling in February with masses of dead leaves and a small green centre you have probably got their winter conditions right!
-Removal of the old leaves and watering will rapidly get them growing again and the flowers will soon follow.
+If the pots are sunk up to their rims in sand they don't generally require watering between November and February.
+In these conditions, a frameful of our plants survived -18C without any losses.
+If your plants look quite appalling in February with masses of dead leaves and a small green centre you've probably got their winter conditions right!
+Removing the old leaves and watering will rapidly get them growing again and the flowers will soon follow.

-It is tremendously exciting when seedlings start to flower.
-Do not expect them all to be new varieties!
-Most will be less than perfect but you normally get a few good ones.
-Double flowered seedlings may only produce single flowers in their first season so if the colour and form look reasonable grow them on for another season.
-On the other hand some vigorous young seedlings produce most exciting double flowers but fail to repeat the performance however many years you grow them on.
+It's tremendously exciting when seedlings start to flower.
+Don't expect them all to be new varieties!
+Most will be less than perfect, but you normally get a few good ones.
+Double flowered seedlings may only produce single flowers in their first season so, if the colour and form look reasonable, grow them on for another season.
+On the other hand, some vigorous young seedlings produce most exciting double flowers but fail to repeat the performance however many years you grow them on.

 Source of article